100

 It’s a widely known and accepted fact that the shorter the content, the more difficult it is to write.
 So how exactly can you keep your introductions short yet meaningful?
 By creating a solid structure for it.

-If you are wondering how you can structure such a short piece of content, here’s a step-by-step guide on how to structure a meaningful and compelling introduction.
+If you are wondering how you can structure such a short piece of content, here’s a step-by-step guide on how to create an introduction that’s meaningful and compelling.

 The first two lines of your introduction should focus on building a rapport with your reader and setting a tone to write a blog post.